Q: Can I make changes after submission?

-A: Worldwide copyright remains with the author but we have unrestricted rights to first publish winning and highly commended poems, short stories and flash fiction in the Winners’ Anthology and extracts from the long listed novels in the Novel Longlist Anthology.
-Plus we use extracts for promotional material.
+A: Worldwide copyright remains with the author but we have unrestricted rights to first publish winning and highly commended poems, short stories and flash fiction in the anthology and we may use extracts for promotional material.

 Q: Must entries be unpublished?

 Q: Does flash fiction on my blog count as publication?

 Q: Are translations allowed?